dogabasaran/BTC_algorithmic_trading/README.md

 Simple web scraper for btc price, calculates simple and weighted moving average and decides on short-long position

 Can simulate using given capital and commission rates.

+(Made for fun, intent for use is not advised.)